MaineINBRE/maineinbre.github.io/about.md

   * [The University of Maine at Machias](www.machias.edu)
   * [The University of Maine at Presque Isle](www.umpi.edu)

 The purpose of this website is to provide bioinformatics and biostatistics training materials to interested students, researchers, and affiliates within the INBRE network.
-It is maintained by [Kyle Scot Shank](https://kylescotshank.github.io), the Bioinformatics Training Specialist at the MDI Biological Laboratory.
 Any and all comments or additions are welcome!
 Simply fork the repository and push updates as desired.